top of page

 On January 29, the New Jersey Provincial Congress affirmed the seizure of the Blue Mountain Valley as legal, and the Continental Congress concurred two weeks later.
 The capture of the Blue Mountain Valley was reported in New York and Philadelphia newspapers.
 Word of the capture spread--even the Virginia Gazette in far off Williamsburg noted the capture.

-The cargo of Blue Mountain VAlley was sold at Elizabethtown on March 18.
+The cargo of Blue Mountain Valley was sold at Elizabethtown on March 18.
 The British retaliated, if half-heartedly.
 On March 26, boats from the HMS Phoenix came into Elizabeth harbor.
-They re-took a small British vessel, Lady Gage (now the property of Stirling) and set fire to the Blue Mountain Valley.
+They re-took a small British vessel, Lady Gage (now the property of Stirling) and set fire to Blue Mountain Valley.
 But locals rallied to defend the harbor and the fires were extinguished after the British withdrew.

 The Blue Mountain Valley was the third British ship taken off the Monmouth shore; the British Navy would soon increase in strength and take American ships along the New Jersey shore.